rurban/libu8ident/README.md

 * Eventually provide **wchar** support.
 Technically easy, even easier than UTF-8.

-* Optional **confusables** lookups.
+* Optional **confusables** values.
 The table consists of a `uint32_t cp` -> list of 1-3 `uint32_t cp's`.
 6311 entries, gperf or binary-search.
-  Probably behind a `--enable-confusable`.
+  Probably behind a `--enable-confus`.
 Not sure if we need the value at all, just the keys.
-CRoaring or cbitmap then.
+Check CRoaring, gperf or cbitmap optims.